jvanlier/jvanlier.github.io/_posts/2017-08-26-kaggle-house-price-prediction.md

 ## Modelling
 Training the Machine Learning algorithms is straight forward, so I'll keep this brief.
 First, all effective manual transformations are applied.
 Followed by automatic transformations and imputation.
 I then chucked everything into a 10-fold Cross-Validated Grid Search for a couple of models: Ridge regression, Lasso regression, ElasticNet (which basically finds a combination between Ridge and Lasso), SVR (Support Vector Regressor) with RBF kernel (Radial Basis Function) and - of course - GBT (Gradient Boosted Trees).

 Why these models?
 I expected a regularized linear model to work well, because I spent a lot of effort to make numeric features more Gaussian, to handle outliers and to make features more linearly correlated with SalePrice.
-I had no expectation about whether L1 or L2 regularization would perform better, hence I ended up just trying them all.
+I had no expectation about whether L1 or L2 regularization would perform better, hence I ended up just trying both.
 The SVR was added because I empirically found that it worked very well - no theoretical basis.
 GBT because, well, they always just work really well.

  An ensemble of Ridge + Elastic + SVR + GBT was used for my highest scoring submission.
 This performed better than any single model in isolation.